About

 Written By:

 Becoming a pro athlete in the U.S. is no easy feat.
-Out of a population of 328 million, only a select few make the cut each year.
-According to the NCAA, the five major sports leagues (baseball, football, hockey, men’s basketball, and women’s basketball) only have just under 1,800 draft picks combined annually.
+Out of a population of 334 million, only a select few make the cut each year.
+According to the NCAA, the five major sports leagues (baseball, football, hockey, men’s basketball, and women’s basketball, soccer, and softball) have less than 1,300 draft picks combined annually.
 And for those lucky ones who make it, their career becomes all-consuming.

 If you’re a professional athlete, all those years of training and competing can play into your sense of purpose.
 That work has been a part of you and your identity.
 So what happens when the game ends?
 How do you deal with the fading of the spotlight?
 Is there a way to regain vision and purpose in your life outside of your former career?